 . . . about the Bowdoin Prizes for Undergraduates

-1. How do I apply for the Bowdoin Prizes for Undergraduate Essays in the English Language or for Undergraduate Essays in the Natural Sciences?
+1. How does a student apply for the Bowdoin Prizes for Undergraduate Essays in the English Language or for Undergraduate Essay in the Natural Sciences?

-Submissions for the Bowdoin Prizes for Undergraduate Essays in the English Language or for Undergraduate Essay in the Natural Sciences are accepted online via the Prize Office's website.
-Please click on the "Apply Here" link on the relevant prize description page to submit your essay.
+Submissions for the Bowdoin Prizes for Undergraduate Essays in the English Language or for Undergraduate Essay in the Natural Sciences are accepted online via the Prize Office’s website.
+Click on the “Apply Here” link on the relevant prize description page to submit an essay.

 For the purposes of the Bowdoin Prizes for Undergraduates, “resident” means that a competitor is registered as an undergraduate in Harvard College and has not yet completed the requirements for an undergraduate degree.

 Past winning Bowdoin essays are available at the Harvard University Archives.
-Questions about access to these essays should be addressed directly to the Archives at (617) 495-2461.
+Questions about access to these essays should be addressed directly to the Archives at email@example.com.